IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 }
 ```

-The code is marked with lines of interest:
+The code is marked with numbers that indicate lines of interest:
-1. The `state` clause is used to define two variables:  a list to keep track of the known points of interest and the max distance  from the POI.
+1. The `state` clause is used to define two variables:  a list to keep track of the known points of interest and the maximum distance  from the POI.
-2. When the operator receives a tuple from the `POI_FromFile` stream, it is added to the list.
+2. When the operator receives a tuple from the `POI_FromFile` stream, the tuple is added to the list.
-3. When the operator receives a bus' location, then for each point of interest, the `distance` function is used to compute the distance between the bus' current location and the POI.
+3. When the operator receives a bus' location, then for each point of interest, the `distance` function is used to compute the distance between the current location of the bus and the POI.
 4. Check if the computed distance is within the predefined `radius` (1 km or 1000.0 m)
-5. If the bus is within the 1km radius, create and send an alert tuple
+5. If the bus is within the 1km radius, create and send an alert tuple.

-You have now completed step 2 of our application
+You have now completed step 2 of the application.

 ![step-2-graph](/streamsx.documentation/images/atom/jpg/step2-graph.png)

 Step 3: Send the alert
 ---------------------------

-Last step is to send the alert.
-We will use  the `printStringLn` function in another `Custom` operator to print the message to the screen.
+The last step is to send the alert.
+Use  the `printStringLn` function in another `Custom` operator to print the message to the screen.

 ```
 () as AlertPrinter = Custom(BusesToAlert as In)